Do you like the look of wooden shower walls, ceiling, subfloor, sink, washbasin, or bathtub in your bathroom?

 This step is important because otherwise, the rough surfaces will become visible once you’re done oiling, and they won’t look very attractive.

 Step 2- Prepare your preferred oil by blending and making it stronger.

-To make a stronger waterproofing oil, mix the oil with either turpentine or apple cider vinegar.
+To make a stronger waterproofing oil, mix the oil with either turpentine or vinegar.
 Stir until the ingredients are thoroughly combined.

+Some oils in the market are already blended and mixed with other chemical additives.
 So, this step isn’t essential if you’re planning to use a thicker blended oil without diluting.

 During the process, do not forget to clean off the excess oil residues with a clean rag.

 Step 4- Allow the surface and edges of the wood to absorb the oil for a little while so you can identify which areas haven’t been touched.
+Then, you can apply more oil to those areas as needed.

 Step 5- Let the wood sit for a couple of days after applying the product and before using it.
 This way, the wood will have time to settle and absorb what it receives.

-4. Waterproofing Wood with Stain/Paint and Sealer
+4. Waterproof Wood with Stain/Paint and Sealer

-This one is my favorite method as it does the best long-lasting job of waterproofing the wood indoors or outdoors.
+This is my favorite method as it does the best long-lasting job of waterproofing the wood indoors or outdoors.

 You can choose waterproofing paint, stain, or a powerful stain-sealant combo for this method.